-Council Regulation (EC) No 659/1999 of 22 March 1999 laying down detailed rules for the application of Article 93 of the EC Treaty, OJ L 83 of 27.3.1999, p.
-1-9 in State aid procedures between the obligation on Member States to communicate possibly sensitive information (including sensitive commercial information related to undertakings) to the Commission and the guarantee of increased protection in accordance with the State aid procedural regulations.
-In essence, the State aid procedural regulations and Regulation 1049 have different aims but must be interpreted and applied in a consistent manner.
-The rules on access to file in the above-mentioned regulations are also designed to ensure respect for professional secrecy and are of the same hierarchical order as Regulation 1049/2001 (so that neither of the two sets of rules prevails over the other).
+The State aid procedural regulations, especially Regulation 2015/15895 contains specific rules regarding treatment of information obtained in the context of such proceedings and allowing public access to it on the basis of Regulation 1049/2001 would, in principle, jeopardise the balance which the Union legislature wished to ensure in State aid procedures between the obligation on Member States and undertakings to communicate possibly sensitive information (including sensitive commercial information related to undertakings) to the Commission and the guarantee of increased protection in accordance with the State aid procedural regulations.
+In essence, the State aid procedural regulations and Regulation 1049/2001 have different aims but must be interpreted and applied in a consistent manner.
+The rules on access to file in the above-mentioned regulations are also designed to ensure respect of professional secrecy and are of the same hierarchical order as Regulation 1049/2001 (so that neither of the two sets of rules prevails over the other).